-Cannabidiol (CBD) may have some health benefits, but there may also be some risks.
-It is also not legal in every state.
+Cannabidiol (CBD) may have some health benefits, and it may also pose risks.

-Oils that contain concentrations of CBD are known as CBD oils.
-The concentration and uses of different oils vary.
+CBD oils are oils that contain concentrations of CBD.
+The concentrations and the uses of these oils vary.

 Is CBD marijuana?

-Until recently, the most well-known compound in cannabis was delta-9 tetrahydrocannabinol (THC).
-This is the most active ingredient in marijuana.
+Until recently, the best-known compound in cannabis was delta-9 tetrahydrocannabinol (THC).
+This is the most active constituent of marijuana.

-Marijuana contains both THC and CBD, but the compounds have different effects.
+Marijuana contains both THC and CBD, and these compounds have different effects.

-Over the years, marijuana farmers have selectively bred their plants to be very high in THC and other compounds that interested them, either for a smell or an effect they had on the plant's flowers.
+Over the years, marijuana farmers have selectively bred their plants to contain high levels of THC and other compounds that interested them, often because the compounds produced a smell or had another effect on the plant's flowers.

-On the other hand, hemp farmers have not tended to modify the plant.
-It is these hemp plants that are used to create CBD oil.
+However, hemp farmers have rarely modified the plant.
+These hemp plants are used to create CBD oil.

 How CBD works

-All cannabinoids, including CBD, attach themselves to certain receptors in the body to produce their effects.
+All cannabinoids, including CBD, produce effects in the body by attaching to certain receptors.

 The human body produces certain cannabinoids on its own.
-It has two receptors for cannabinoids, called CB1 receptors and CB2 receptors.
+It also has two receptors for cannabinoids, called the CB1 receptors and CB2 receptors.

-CB1 receptors are found all around the body, but many of them are in the brain.
+CB1 receptors are present throughout the body, but many are in the brain.

-The CB1 receptors in the brain deal with coordination and movement, pain, emotions and mood, thinking, appetite, and memories, among others.
+The CB1 receptors in the brain deal with coordination and movement, pain, emotions, and mood, thinking, appetite, and memories, and other functions.
 THC attaches to these receptors.

 CB2 receptors are more common in the immune system.
 They affect inflammation and pain.

-People commonly use prescription or over-the-counter drugs to relieve pain and stiffness, including chronic pain.
+People tend to use prescription or over-the-counter drugs to relieve stiffness and pain, including chronic pain.

-The researchers suggest that the non-psychoactive compounds in marijuana, such as CBD, could be a new treatment for chronic pain.
+The researchers suggested that the non-psychoactive compounds in marijuana, such as CBD, could provide a new treatment for chronic pain.

 Quitting smoking and drug withdrawals

-These are early findings, but they suggest that CBD may be used to avoid or reduce withdrawal symptoms.
+More research is necessary, but these findings suggest that CBD may help to prevent or reduce withdrawal symptoms.

-Studies into CBD's effect on neurological disorders suggest that it may help to treat many of the disorders that are linked to epilepsy, such as neurodegeneration, neuronal injury, and psychiatric diseases.
+Findings suggested that CBD may also treat many complications linked to epilepsy, such as neurodegeneration, neuronal injury, and psychiatric diseases.

-The review indicates that this compound tends to suppress the growth of cancer cells and promote the death of these cells.
+The researchers also noted that the compound tends to suppress the growth of cancer cells and promote their destruction.

-Patients with chronic anxiety are often advised to avoid cannabis, as THC can trigger or amplify anxiety and paranoia in some people.
+Doctors often advise people with chronic anxiety to avoid cannabis, as THC can trigger or amplify feelings of anxiousness and paranoia.

-The researchers point to studies showing that CBD may reduce anxiety behaviors in disorders such as:
+According to the review, CBD may reduce anxiety-related behaviors in people with conditions such as: